Cloudflare and Coinbase Will Launch x402 Foundation | Cloudflare

 “Coinbase deserves immense credit for starting the work on the x402 protocol and we're excited to partner with them on our shared vision for a neutral foundation,” said Matthew Prince, co-founder and CEO of Cloudflare.
 “The Internet’s core protocols have always been driven by independent governance, which is why we’re proud to work with Coinbase to ensure x402 has the same path, given its likelihood to become a core protocol for agentic commerce.”

-“Coinbase has been exploring Internet payment standards since 2015, and the technology is finally here,” said Erik Reppel, Head of Engineering for Coinbase Developer Platform.
+“Coinbase has been exploring Internet payment standards since 2015, and the technology is finally here,” said Erik Reppel, creator of x402 and Head of Engineering for Coinbase Developer Platform.
 “Agentic commerce is a once-in-a-generation opportunity to rethink how value moves online.
 The x402 Foundation will help lay the groundwork to make it happen.”

 The x402 Foundation aims to establish a consistent, open standard for “Internet-native money.”
 The goal is to provide a standardized way to communicate payment requests and responses, making it easier for parties to send and receive payments regardless of their location, the currency used, or the payment method (which could include credit cards, crypto, or other methods).
 A standardized format will enable anyone who wants to monetize something on the Internet – including developers charging for API access, creators charging for access to content, or an agent paying for something autonomously – to easily do so.
 Standardization means that anyone who receives a 402 “payment required” response will be able to easily interpret the request.